 The resulting IR spectrum can be visualized by opening the engine result file with AMSspectra.
-The normal modes of vibration and the IR intensities are saved to the engine result file (page 17) in the Vibrations section.
+The normal modes of vibration and the IR intensities are saved to the engine result file (page 19) in the Vibrations section.

 Note: The calculation of the normal modes of vibration needs to be done the system's equilibrium geometry.
-So one should either run the normal modes calculation using an already optimized geometry, or combine both steps into one job by using the geometry optimization task (page 45) together with the Properties%NormalModes keyword.
+So one should either run the normal modes calculation using an already optimized geometry, or combine both steps into one job by using the geometry optimization task (page 47) together with the Properties%NormalModes keyword.

 Symmetry labels of the normal modes may be calculated if AMS uses symmetry in the calculation (key UseSymmetry).
 If symmetry is used, the normal modes are projected against symmetric displacements for each irrep.
 If that is not successful the symmetry label is 'MIX'.
 Symmetry is only recognized if the geometry is (almost) perfectly symmetric and has a specific orientation in space.
-You can use the Symmetrize key in the System block (page 29) to symmetrize and reorient the molecule.
+You can use the Symmetrize key in the System block (page 31) to symmetrize and reorient the molecule.
 If the AMSinput GUI module is used, one can click the Symmetrize button (the star) and the GUI will try to symmetrize and reorient the molecule.
+Unless one is an expert user, best is not to specify an explicit symmetry in any part of the input.